 As for me (Amber), I want people to play Ctrl Alt Deal and have a blast with it.
 I want them to really enjoy it, and then after it’s done, I want it to linger in their mind.
 I want them to find themselves still thinking about it weeks later, talking to their friends about the game and what it meant to them.
 I want it to change the way they think about the world even a little bit.
 To me, that’s the mark of a great game.

-Hello Mary Asks: What’s a question you wish more interviewers would ask, and can you answer it?
+Hello Mary asks: What’s a question you wish more interviewers would ask, and can you answer it?

 What is the theme of your game?
 We spent a lot of time building a theme for Ctrl Alt Deal and using it to help align development.
 The theme is, “Each of us is trapped in a box, and relationships are how we escape.”
 It’s very cyberpunk and speaks to the heart of the game, which is about understanding people and learning how to work with them.

-I mean, I just wrote a question I wished people would ask, so here’s a different one!
+Only By Midnight Asks: I mean, I just wrote a question I wished people would ask, so here’s a different one!
 Do you have a motto or a guiding principle that helps you make decisions?
 What is it?

 Thank you so much for taking the time to chat with us.
 We can’t wait for the release of Ctrl Alt Deal next year, and we’ll be making the most of the demo in the meantime.
 Stay unruly!